 Call me crazy, but I’m a fan of blackstrap molasses.
 When I encounter a recipe that exclaims, “NOT blackstrap”, I grab my Plantation bottle and forge ahead anyway.
 I like the less sweet flavor and beautiful dark color it imparts to my cookies and gingerbreads.

-- 1/2 cup solid vegetable shortening (I use Spectrum organic, as it is non-hydrogenated)
+- ½ cup solid vegetable shortening Spectrum Organic

-- 1 cup dark brown sugar (I use India Tree dark muscovado)
+- 1 cup dark brown sugar India Tree dark muscovado

 - 1 egg

 - 2 ¼ cup all-purpose flour

 - 2 teaspoons baking soda